kewde/slate/source/index.md

 ## Mining

 ### Proof of Work (PoW) - Complete
-- Algo: Scrypt
+Algo | Scrypt
-- Max Height: 31000 (after this network will not accept PoW blocks)
+Max Height | 31000 (after this network will not accept PoW blocks) SDC Circulation |  ~6,400,000 SDC
-- SDC Circulation: ~6,400,000 SDC after two weeks of PoW
+Length | two weeks of PoW

 ### Proof of Stake (PoS) - Ongoing
-- Algo: Sha256 (formerly Scrypt)
+Algo | Sha256 (formerly Scrypt)
-- Nominal Stake Interest: 2% annually
+Nominal Stake Interest | 2% annually

 ### Multipool
 PoW mining has ended, but you can still use your mining rigs to earn ShadowCash by using the [SDC Multipool](https://www.shadowpool.info/).
 Point your rigs and enter your SDC payout address to begin!